- BY Tim Kanak

 Differences Between 5V Crimp and Standing Seam Metal Roofs

-Metal roofs are beautiful.
+5v Crimp and standing seam metal roofs are beautiful.
 The right metal roof over your home will increase its aesthetic appeal while continuing to offer years of secure, low-maintenance protection.
-The fact that metal roofs do not degrade at all is another significant benefit.
+The fact that metal panels do not degrade at all is another significant benefit to a homeowner and business owner.
 They are unaffected by deadly fire, torrential rain, or hurricanes.

 There are several styles and designs of metal roofing products available today.
 Standing seam and 5V-crimp metal roofs are examples of similar metal roofs that offer a long-lasting and affordable answer for many people’s roofing needs.